 Sennheiser MKH416 Shotgun Microphone: The beauty of shotgun microphones is its ability to pick up audio from a distance in the direction you point it, while minimizing sounds coming from the sides.
 This is one of the most-used shotgun mics among industry professionals.
 It captures excellent sound, is highly sensitive, and is rugged.
 Please note that this requires phantom power and does not run on batteries, and also has an XLR connection.

 Zoom H4n: This portable field audio recorder is capable of recording up to 4-channels at a time, and comes with built-in XY stereo microphones that can be adjusted to a 90° or 120° recording pattern.
 I often use it in situations where sending audio direct to my camera is not possible, and thus requires me to have a dual audio system running.
 Just like the BeachTek XLR Adapter, the Zoom H4n also has 2 XLR or 1/4″ connector inputs, making it easy for me to plug in both my shotgun microphone and wireless lav at the same time.
 It runs on 2 AA batteries and records to SD or SDHC cards.
+Zoom has since released a newer version of this item called the Zoom H4n Pro.

 Video Production Support & Accessories